DKFZ-ODCF/sophia/README.md

     * `hla`: HLA contigs

     > **NOTE**: The fact that these "categories" exist does not mean that they are used in the code.
-If you want to know more then, currently, the only documentation of we can offer you for SOPHIA is the source code itself.
+If you want to know more then, currently, the only documentation we can offer you for SOPHIA is the source code itself.
 In the future, these categories may also be removed or combined.

 ## Changes

 * 35.1.0 (upcoming)
-  * Minor: Generic assembly support
+  * Minor: Generic assembly/reference support
     * Added `--assemblyname` option, defaulting to SOPHIA 35.0.0's chromosome converter implementation "classic_hg37" when omitted.
+    * Added "hs37d5+phix" configuration for the generic re-implementation of the "classic_hg37" chromosome converter.
+    * Added "hg38" configuration for the generic implementation.
     > WARNING: hg38 support was not excessively tested.
 In particular, yet hardcoded parameters may have to be adjusted.
-Furthermore, the runtime will be longer than for classic_hg37 and also classic_hg37 runtime has increase slightly (due to class polymorphism).
+Furthermore, the runtime will be longer than for "classic_hg37" and also "classic_hg37" runtime has increase slightly (due to class polymorphism).
   * Minor: Build system
     * Use `make` as build system
     * `Release_*` directories with old build-scripts removed